-The 2025/2026 ice hockey season continues this evening for Haringey Huskies as they face-off on the Alexandra Palace ice against Solent Junior Devils.
-It’s a popular sporting night out in London for a reason and Haringey Huskies tickets are on sale.
-Great family entertainment awaits!
+The 2025/2026 ice hockey season continues this evening for Haringey Huskies as they face-off on the Alexandra Palace ice against Cardiff Canucks in NIHL Division 2 South.
+The two sides met last weekend in the regular season and Cardiff won 2-1.
+The Londoners have revenge on their minds in the play-offs.
+It’s a popular sporting night out in London for a reason with Haringey Huskies tickets in hot demand.

-The Huskies are looking to go all the way in the Division 2 South title race after narrowly missing out on top honours in last season.
+The Huskies are looking to go all the way to the Division 2 South title after narrowly missing out on top honours in last season.
 Alongside they are seeking silverware in the Wilkinson Cup and Eddie Joseph Memorial Cup competitions.

 High-octane action is guaranteed at Ally Pally.
 The iconic north London venue hosts all Huskies home matches in the NIHL (see below for an introduction to the Division 2 South) which regularly draw sell-out crowds.